daltonmatos/kk2-firmware/Readme.txt

 2. "FAILSAFE!" (for S.Bus only).
 3. "Sat protocol error!" (for DSM2/DSMX only).
 4. "CPPM sync was lost!" (for CPPM only).
+5. "Loop time error!" (for all receiver modes).
+6. "Unknown error!" (for all receiver modes, but you will most likely never see this error message).

 Observe:
 - This feature is enabled by default.